 You will love this made from scratch, Gluten-Free Lasagna Soup.
 I promise you it is the best Italian soup ever!
 There is so much flavour going on in this lasagna soup…who needs lasagna?
 The classic Italian spices such as oregano, marjoram, paprika and bay leaf combined with onion and garlic give this Italian soup the […] Read More

 Authentic Hungarian Goulash (Gluten-Free)

-This is truly an Authentic Hungarian Goulash dish → slowly simmered beef with vegetables, lightly flavoured delicious tomato broth and a little spiciness.
-This is comfort food at it’s best! grandma’s Hungarian goulash recipe… Growing up in eastern Europe, in our home Hungarian goulash was a weekly meal.
-Whether it was served as a soup […] Read More
+This is truly an Authentic Hungarian Goulash dish…slowly simmered beef with vegetables, lightly flavoured delicious tomato broth and a little spiciness.
+This is comfort food at it’s best! grandma’s Hungarian goulash recipe… Growing up in eastern Europe, in our home, Hungarian goulash was a weekly meal.
+Whether this hearty dish was served as a soup […] Read More

 Instant Pot Borscht – Ukrainian Recipe

 Thick and delicious instant pot borscht.
 There are different variations of borscht it all depends on what you like.
 Some are made with meat or meat broth, and others are vegetarian with vegetables you have on hand.
 But beet is always the main ingredient which gives it the reddish purple colour, and cabbage, which makes […] Read More